Most popular ways to explore South Israel

 Ein Gedi nature reserves and caves, Ein Gedi Desert and Ein Gedi Kibbutz are located in the west of the Dead Sea.
 It is one of the most popular nature and historic sites in Israel on the edge of the Judean desert in the Dead Sea Valley.
 It is one of the premium hiking spots with waterfalls, springs, landscapes, botanical gardens and brooks.
 It is considered as the biggest oasis of Israel in the Israeli deserts.

-Judean Mountains is a mountain range in Israel where Jerusalem and other Biblical cities are located.
+Judean Mountains is a mountain range in Israel where Jerusalem and other Biblical cities are located and is one of the Most popular ways to explore South Israel.

 Masada is an ancient fortress in the Southern District of Israel on a massive plateau overlooking the Dead Sea on Judean Mountains.